This course prepares students both academically and practically, so that they can function as liaison interpreters in a range of community settings.

 - Interpreting practice.
 Students need to develop their own bilingual glossaries, containing lists of terminology in both English and their other language

-- Wikis, so students can share language expertise
+- Online discussion forums so students can share language expertise.

 This certificate is embedded in the Diploma Interpreting and Translation and is an exit qualification.
 The course consists of two papers, and each is twelve weeks long, with a two week break.